Emil Freireich, a pioneer of chemotherapy and a ‘towering figure in oncology,’ dies at 93

 According to the National Cancer Institute, the five-year survival rate for acute lymphoblastic leukemia — the most common childhood cancer — today stands at 90 percent for children younger than 15.

-Dr. Freireich’s findings about combined chemotherapeutic drugs, for which he, Frei and others shared a 1972 Albert Lasker Clinical Medical Research Award, were applied to treatment for other cancers and are regarded as a turning point in the history of oncology.
+Dr. Freireich’s findings about combined chemotherapeutic drugs, for which he, Frei and others shared the 1972 Albert Lasker Clinical Medical Research Award, were applied to treatment for other cancers and are regarded as a turning point in the history of oncology.

 Emil J Freireich — the middle initial stood for nothing — was born in Chicago on March 16, 1927.
 In his family, it was said that his father, who was believed to be German, died in a suspected suicide after the stock market crash of 1929.
 Dr. Freireich’s mother was from Hungary.